wesleyegberto/java-new-features/java-22/README.md

 * **Unnamed Variables and Patterns**
   * promotion to standard
 * **Class-File API**
-  * provide standard API for parsing, generating and transforming Java class files
+  * provide standard API for parsing, generating and transforming Java class fil
 * **String Templates**
   * minor change from JDK 21
   * changed the type of template expressions